argoproj/argo-cd/SECURITY.md

 ## Supported Versions

-We currently support the last 3 patch versions of Argo CD with security and bug fixes.
+We currently support the last 3 minor versions of Argo CD with security and bug fixes.

 We regularly perform patch releases (e.g. `1.8.5` and `1.7.12`) for the supported versions, which will contain fixes for security vulnerabilities and